microsoft/transparency-engine/README.md

 Transparency Engine aims to detect and communicate the implicit structure of complex activities in real-world problem areas, in ways that support both situational awareness and targeted action.
 A potential application is to identify and counter adversarial activities (e.g., corruption) hidden within large-scale datasets.

-Given a collection of streaming data sources describing the attributes and actions of real-world entities, it uses a range of graph modeling, joint graph embedding, and other statistical techniques to detect and explain the networks of entities most closely related to each entity.
+Given a collection of streaming data sources describing the attributes and actions of real-world entities, it uses a range of graph modeling, joint graph embedding [[1-3]](#references), and other statistical techniques to detect and explain the networks of entities most closely related to each entity.

 To prioritize the expert review of these entity networks, entities can be linked to "review flags" that indicate the need for inspection.
 Review flags may be signs of either opportunities ("green flags") or risks ("red flags") thought to transfer between closely-related entities.
 The more review flags in an entity network, the higher the priority of that network for review.